peasantbird/tp/docs/UserGuide.md

 <br>

 ### Displaying a buyer from buyer list: `blist`

-Displays the information of a buyer based on their index number in the buyers' list.
+Displays the information of your selected buyer based on their index number in the buyers' list.
+You will be able to highlight and copy their information this way.

 Format: `blist INDEX`
 * `INDEX`: A positive integer (1, 2, 3, …) which must not exceed the last index in the buyers' list